 But, it just requires a plan.

 An easy strategy for industry resources is list building.
-Lists are popular and most of the content is already available – you consolidate it in a new article.
+Lists are popular, and most of the content is already available.
+You can consolidate it into a new article.

-Our Best 2017 Marketing Conferences is a great example of this.
+Our “Email marketing statistics: 48 you can use” blog article is a great example of this.

-Don’t have time to write an article once-week?
+Don’t have time to write an article once per week?

 Offer guest blogging spots, conduct interviews, or hire a writer.
 You can hire a writer to write content for as little as $25 per blog.

 Prospective customers aren’t going through your traditional funnel.
-And a new follower on Twitter, LinkedIn or your blog can lead to your next sale.
+And a new follower on X, (formerly known as Twitter), LinkedIn, or your blog can lead to your next sale.

 However, these new customers aren’t going to find your content unless you promote it where your audience is.

 A good publishing strategy follows a hub-and-spoke model.